mikecx/pfcs/README.md

 ### Ai::OpenAi::Responses
 I created a service object to handle the AI responses from OpenAI.
 This class is responsible for making requests to the OpenAI API and processing the responses.
 It abstracts the complexity of interacting with the AI API and provides a simple interface for the rest of the application to use.
-It's structure as Ai/OpenAi/Responses is designed to allow expansion for other AI providers and other endpoints from OpenAI in the future.
+It's structured as Ai/OpenAi/Responses is designed to allow expansion for other AI providers and other endpoints from OpenAI in the future.

 ### The backend